 I was talking to a friend of mine the other day directly after I had watched back-to-back the 1981 classic The Evil Dead, and its 2013 remake, simply called Evil Dead.
 As she is an experienced and long-time fan of horror films, I hesitantly began the conversation by asking if it’s crazy to say that I perhaps actually like the Evil Dead remake better than the original.
 Of course, I was scorned for this remark.

 Upon re-watching both films again — for the first time side-by-side — it was already apparent that I love both films.
-What was made apparent, however, in this experience, was which I liked better by the end.
+What was made clear, however, in this experience, was which I liked better by the end.

 The 1981 original is regarded as one of the most important independent horror films ever made, and is lauded a classic of the genre.
 It made careers of director Sam Raimi and star Bruce Campbell, and was the starting point to one of the best and most beloved series of horror films with Evil Dead II (1987) and Army of Darkness (1992) following.
 It’s one of the few horror films that really does deserve all of the praise it gets.